F5ObservabilityHub/AppFramework-Docs/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to the Application Study Tool!
+Thank you for your interest in contributing to the Observability Hub AppFramework!
 Please read this guide for general guidelines to follow, which borrows heavily from those used by the Opentelemetry Collector.